 Radiation therapy: This treatment uses beams of radiation to destroy abnormal cells.
 For multiple myeloma, we primarily use external beam radiation.
 A machine outside the body delivers radiation to kill cancer cells.
 OHSU was the first center in Oregon to use image-guided radiation therapy to precisely target cancer cells while sparing healthy tissue.

-Bone marrow transplant: Diseased cells are destroyed with chemotherapy and radiation, then replaced with transplanted healthy cells.
+Bone marrow/stem cell transplant: Diseased cells are destroyed with chemotherapy and radiation, then replaced with transplanted healthy cells.
 The new cells rebuild your immune system to help you fight infection and disease.
-OHSU has the largest transplant center in Oregon and is the only one to offer transplants using donor cells.
+OHSU has the largest transplant center in Oregon.

 Other therapies for multiple myeloma